 Alongside the approved projects, the board has also identified priority projects should additional funding become available.

-The first priority would be ensuring existing projects receive any extra funding required to complete delivery.
-Any remaining funding would then be directed towards:
+Priority will first be given to addressing any funding required to progress current projects through to delivery.
+Any remaining funding may then be directed towards the following projects:

 - Don Buck Road pop-Up protection – $990,000